Skip to content

 If you aren't familiar with the stack and queue data structure types, this would be a good time to follow the link and familiarize yourself.

-The stack is not just a data structure, but also a core part of how all of the variables in your local scope are kept track of when the program enters into a function.
+The stack is not just a data structure, but also a core part of how all of the variables in your local scope are kept track of when the program enter a function.
 The stack is a designated part of the memory allocated to your program.
 It starts at size 0.
 Once you enter a function, each local variable is pushed unto the stack.
 The stack generally requires that sizes are known at compile time.
 Once you call a function from within your function, the local variables are no longer accessible to the function you just entered, but once you return from that function, they are.
 When you enter that function, a pointer to where you called the function from is added to the stack and that function has its own local variables.

 Image